Survey: Deutsche Welle would like to know more about users | DW | 16.07.2021

 We would like to invite you to participate in a short survey.
 It should only take around 5 to 10 minutes.

 The questionnaire is about your personal interests and your reasons for using DW.
-There are no right or wrong answers — you will help us best if you answer as spontaneously as possible.
+There are no right or wrong answers — you will help us best if you answer as honestly as possible.

 To take part in the survey, please visit: https://www.onsitebefragung.de/uc/usersurvey/